laravel/docs/validation.md

 <a name="using-closures"></a>
 ### Using Closures

-If you only need the functionality of a custom rule once throughout your application, you may use a Closure instead of a rule object.
-The Closure receives the attribute's name, the attribute's value, and a `$fail` callback that should be called if validation fails:
+If you only need the functionality of a custom rule once throughout your application, you may use a closure instead of a rule object.
+The closure receives the attribute's name, the attribute's value, and a `$fail` callback that should be called if validation fails:

     $validator = Validator::make($request->all(), [
         'title' => [